Peer-to-Peer File Sharing

 Network Policy Issues

-In the final analysis, programs and services like KaZaA, Napster, Gnutella, iMesh, CuteMX, Scour Exchange, and FreeNetfile - are not as harmless as they might seem.
-This advisory points out the serious legal implications of violating copyright laws by sharing certain materials via these programs, and also focuses on the negative impact that these file sharing programs can have on network capacity.
-Additional security risks are also described.
+Programs and services like BitTorrent, uTorrent, BearShare, and Limewire - are not as harmless as they might seem.
+There can be serious legal implications of violating copyright laws by sharing certain materials via these programs.
+There is also an increase in the negative impact that these file sharing programs can have on network capacity.
+There are additional security risks as many downloads are laden with malware and viruses.

 It is tempting to conclude that the issues raised primarily involve our students.
 However, a number of our staff and faculty may be using the new file sharing technologies to explore what is available on the constantly developing Internet.
 So all members within the University community need to be aware of these issues.